philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to know what you want to do in your career
 * How to learn and plan about the different stages of your career
 * How to find a mentor who can guide you through this, and how to work with that mentor
+* How to find jobs/positions
+* How to apply for jobs/positions
+* How to make others create jobs/positions for you (Thanks Bastian Greshake/@gedankenstuecke!)

 # Research